-Londoners know all too well about this one – a daily £11.50 charge for driving within the capital’s congestion zone between 7am and 6pm on weekdays.
-This fee was recently joined by the ULEZ, an even stricter daily fine of £12.50 for high-emission vehicles.
+Londoners know all too well about this one – a daily £15 charge for driving within the capital’s congestion zone between 7am and 6pm on weekdays.
+This fee was recently joined by the ULEZ, an even stricter daily fine of £12.50 for high-emission vehicles (£100 for lorries or large vehicles!).
 Basically, it’s expensive to drive in London.

 And, understandably, your waste management company isn’t picking up the tab.
 So if you’re based in the big smoke, and want weekday commercial waste collection, then you’ll need to take these costs into consideration.